chromaui/chromatic-docs/src/content/troubleshooting/support.md

 The fastest way to get help is to search the docs and browse our [FAQ](/docs/FAQ).

 Our team is spread across timezones for a quick turnaround time.
-Use our **in-app chat** to get in touch.
+Use our **in-app chat** to get in touch, but please note that responses may not be immediate as chat is asynchronous rather than real-time.
 Please provide details like version numbers, logs, and screenshots, to speed up troubleshooting.

 Go to our [Status page](https://status.chromatic.com/) to check uptime and get updates on outages.